oSoc18/healthdata/README.md

 drc exec api python manage.py migrate # only when you need to run migrations (make sure the db is up)
 ```

-The backend should be available on http://localhost:8000 and the frontend should be available on XXX
+The backend should be available on http://localhost:8000 and the frontend should be available on http://localhost:9000